opentelemetry plugin

 • Publish filter:

-• otp_trace: Used for Channel Publish-side trace tracking, reporting msg data, which is more resource-intensive;
+• otp_trace: Used for Channel Publish-side link tracing, will report msg data, relatively heavy;

 • Subscribe filter:

-• otp_trace: Used for Channel Subscribe-side trace tracking, reporting msg data, which is more resource-intensive;
+• otp_trace: Used for Channel Subscribe-side link tracing, will report msg data, relatively heavy;

 The plugin configuration items are as follows: